 - Algonquin Provincial Park (take Mizzy Lake Trail or Bat Lake Trail)

-- Shaw Woods Adventure Area (perfect for hikes and snowshoeing)
+- Shaw Woods Adventure Area (perfect for beautiful hikes)

 - Eagle’s Nest Lookout Point (worth the hour drive from Golden Lake for some scenic views)